 Stem the wave of litter in Brighton and Hove Oh we do like to be beside the seaside... so long as we're not decked out next to a pile of old crisp packets and drinks bottles.
 8 out of 10 people in Brighton and Hove are fed up with the amount of litter on the streets, and it doesn't stop at our streets.
 As we've discovered with the #FFSLDN campaign to stem the flow of litter to the Thames, so much of the litter dropped on the street ends up in storm drains, rivers and you guessed it, the sea.
-35% of fish caught off the Brighton coast have plastic in their gut, and 80% of the ocean plastic comes from the land.
+35% of fish caught off the British coast have plastic in their gut, and 80% of the ocean plastic comes from the land.
 Thankfully there is some good news.
-Brighton and Hove City Council have taken the reins on this issue and together we've created the #StreetsAhead campaign which will be swimming it's way through the streets of Brighton and Hove to remind people to take their litter home.
-Get involved From 25th August 2017 keep your eye out for a wave of colourful installations, stunts and reminders to bin litter and set Brighton and Hove #StreetsAhead from the rest.
-See what we did there?
-Here's what's going on: Visit the giant fish made out of litter opposite the Grand Brighton Hotel between 25th August - 4th October and share your pictures with #StreetsAhead.
-Trade your litter for treats with the Trash Converter seaside cart.
-It will be strolling along the promenade between 12 noon – 4pm on Saturday 16th – 17th September, Saturday 23rd – 24th September, and the 30th of September – 1st of October.
+Brighton and Hove City Council have taken the reins on this issue and together we've created the #StreetsAhead campaign which will be swimming its way through the streets of Brighton and Hove to remind people to take their litter home.
+Get involved From the 30th of November keep your eye out for a wave of colourful installations, stunts and reminders to bin litter in Brighton and Hove’s city centre.
+Here's what's going on: Visit the giant fish made out of litter opposite the Theatre Royal Brighton between the 30th of November - 11th of January and share your pictures with #StreetsAhead.
+Spot the three grates with #StreetsAhead grate art around the North Laine.
+If you smoke, vote with your butt and use the new bright yellow voting ashtrays which have popped up all over town.
 If you see litter on the ground like a newspaper or plastic bottle, put it in a nearby bin.
 You might just inspire others!
 If you see litter on the ground like a newspaper or plastic bottle, put it in a nearby bin.
 You might just inspire others!
 Stay tuned, follow @RecyclingRefuse on Twitter and ‘Recycling and refuse in Brighton and Hove’ on Facebook.
 Booking for this event has now closed.